Fish Patties – Рыбные Котлеты

 - fresh herbs (parsley, dill, chives) minced

-- 1/2 cup flour, for dredging the patties
+- 1/2 cup all purpose flour, for dredging the patties

-- oil, for pan frying (avocado, grape seed, peanut, sunflower, light olive oil, etc.)
+- oil, for pan frying (avocado oil or light olive oil)

 - Place the fish in a food processor and pulse a few times until the fish is cut up into small pieces.
 The fish should not be mushy and pureed, rather have a coarse texture, and be flaky.
 You can also put it through a meat grinder or cut it into really small pieces.

 - You can use just about any fish that you like.
 For this recipe, I like to use white fish and cod is one of my favorites.

 - Mince the celery and the onion.
 Heat the butter or oil in a skillet, add the onion and celery, season with salt and pepper and saute them in the skillet for 5-7 minutes, until softened.
 Set aside to cool slightly.